 You can export a page or web report to the following file formats:

-Before exporting a report, you can customize the page properties for the output of each export format.
+Before exporting a report, you can customize the page settings for the output of each export format.
 For a library component, the page settings take effect when users export the library component in JDashbaord.

 - Navigate to File > Page Setup.
 Designer displays the Page Setup dialog box.

 - Select a format from the Export To drop-down list.

 - By default, Designer applies pagination mode to the output of the format for a page report tab or web report.
 Clear Page Layout if you want to apply continuous mode, so the output displays in a single page.

 - Designer enables the page options when you do not clear Page Layout and automatically applies the page settings that you define in the General tab of the dialog box to the output of the format.
 You can clear Auto and specify different page settings for the output.

 - Select other formats to customize the page layout and page settings of the output.

 - Select OK to accept the settings.